Royal Canberra Hospital: Growth years 1948–1980s

 Between 1954 and 1961 the population of Canberra almost doubled.
 Plans to construct new main buildings were approved by the hospital board in December 1959.
 In 1960 a contract was let for additions to the Canberra Community Hospital.
 The new building required the removal of the Commonwealth Bank and Acton Post Office buildings.
 The original main building of the hospital was extended and the administrative offices (demolished 1973) were refurbished.
 Associated with the 1960s redevelopment was the construction of the personnel services unit, the staff dining hall, a courtyard/library, the mortuary, a boiler house and a laundry.
 Sylvia Curley House, a new nurses' residence, was opened by Dame Pattie Menzies on 17 April 1964.
 The surrounds of the Sylvia Curley House were designed by Otto Ruzicka, the first landscape architect employed by City Parks in the early 1960s.

 During the period between 1959 and 1989 the Royal Canberra Hospital (RCH) received high praise as a nursing, teaching and community institution.
 Memorials in the hospital to a considerable number of outstanding people and events exist, including the Mona Tait and May Hayman plaque, the stained glass window erected in memory of Sister Dorothy Bryan, a plaque and operating rooms in the Peter Blaxland Suite, the Edith McHugh Ward in Obstetrics, the Marcus de Laune Faunce Auditorium and the Carmel Smith Memorial.
 In 1965 Malcolm Whyte became the foundation professor and head of the hospital's Department of Clinical Science.
 Notable members of the staff included the renal physician Brian Hurley, the obstetricians Jim McCracken, Moya Blackall, Jeff Harrington (killed in a plane crash when returning to Canberra in 1961), Graham Hart and John Hehir, the emergency physician and intensivist Jim Keaney, the thoracic physician Stephen Nogrady, the cardiologist Howard Peak and the surgeons James, Wearne, Olver, Blaxland, Connors, Andrea, Shanahan, Vance, Leitch, Robson and Hughes.
-Others were Mr Sid Anderson, Hospital Secretary 1933–1957, Dr Albert Lane, Medical Superintendent 1951–1964 (who had a private loo with an external sign: "Danger, 10,000 volts-do not enter") and Mrs Enid Barnes, Pharmacist 1952–1984.
+Others were Mr Sid Anderson, Hospital Secretary 1933–1957, Dr Albert Lane, Medical Superintendent 1951–1964 (who had a private toilet with an external sign: "Danger, 10,000 volts-do not enter") and Mrs Enid Barnes, Pharmacist 1952–1984.
 Margaret Sheldon worked as a resident medical officer and then as a senior radiologist at the hospital between 1959 and 1973.

-Longstanding members of the hospital board of management during this period included Mr Allan Fraser (Australian politician) MP for the federal seat of Eden-Monaro and Hospital Board member 1947–1975 (26 years 11 months of total service), Mr JH Pead businessman and Advisory Councillor (1955–1975 – 17 years 2 months), Mr CA Donnelly (1949–1961 – 11 years 10 months), Dr FB Uther (1956–1967 – 11 years 6 months), Dr THJ Harrison (1957–1967 – 10 years 2 months), Mr J Brophy (1944–1957 – 9 years 2 months), Mrs R Inall (1959–1967 – 8 years 3 months) and Mr RH Webster (1967–1975 – 7 years 8 months).
+Longstanding members of the hospital board of management during this period included Mr Allan Fraser MP for the federal seat of Eden-Monaro and Hospital Board member 1947–1975 (26 years 11 months of total service), Mr J. H. Pead businessman and Advisory Councillor (1955–1975 – 17 years 2 months), Mr C. A. Donnelly (1949–1961 – 11 years 10 months), Dr F. B. Uther (1956–1967 – 11 years 6 months), Dr T. H. J. Harrison (1957–1967 – 10 years 2 months), Mr J Brophy (1944–1957 – 9 years 2 months), Mrs R. Inall (1959–1967 – 8 years 3 months) and Mr R. H. Webster (1967–1975 – 7 years 8 months).